haithamshahin333/todo-aspnet-api/README.md

 ## Steps

   1. Select the Import button at the top of this repository so you can have a personal copy of the repo.
 The Repository's Clone URL will be this repo (https://github.com/haithamshahin333/todo-aspnet-api).
+Select the Private repository so that your copy is not publically accessible.

   > Info: Even after you Import the repo, be sure to continue to monitor this repo (the upstream repo) so that you can continue to pull in updates/enhancements as they are committed.
 This will allow you to stay updated with the latest content.